dnnguyen99/dnnguyen99.github.io/_posts/2023-05-30-multiple-linear-regression-part1.md

 We can apply the same concept to find $\hat{\beta}$ that minimizes the loss function.
 Note that the loss function will have to be convex.
 We will omit the proof for this, but one can show that any lp norm is convex using the definition of a convex function and the triangle inequality.
 To find $\hat{\beta}$, we take the (partial) derivative of $L(y,\hat{y})$ with respect to $\beta$, set it equal to $0$, and solve for $\hat{\beta}$.

-**Aside:** Before we go into the math, let's look at some properties that will be used.
+**Aside:** Before we go into the math, let us look at some properties that will be used.
 - $\lVert x \rVert_2^2 = x^{T}x$.
 To prove this, consider a vector $x \in \mathbb{R}^{n}, x = \begin{bmatrix}
   x_0\\
   x_1\\